Get insights.

-In this blog, I will embark on a journey to help you design engaging openings and genuine endings for your surveys.
-The following insights will help you equip you to turn surveys into powerful instruments of discovery and innovation.
+In this lesson, you will embark on a journey to help you design engaging openings and genuine endings for your surveys.
+It will help you equip you to turn surveys into powerful instruments of discovery and innovation.

 An engaging opening is a golden key to unlock reader’s attention

 First Impression is the best impression.
-An engaging opening appeals great to the respondent.
-It instills a sense of belonging to the respondent.
-It helps you improve survey completion rates and sets clear expectations.
+An engaging opening incites the respondent's interest in the survey.
+It instills a sense of belonging in the respondent.
+It helps you improve survey completion rates and set clear expectations.

 A good hook is when you start your survey with an engaging question or statement.

-The hook can be centered around a scenario that is relatable to the respondent.
-It can be a thought-provoking statistic.
-It can also simply be a query about the respondent’s feelings.
+The hook can be a question centered around a scenario that is relatable to the respondent.
+It can be a thought-provoking question on statistics.
+It can also simply be a question about the respondent’s feelings.

-The next most used way of engaging is conveying the purpose behind the survey.
+The other most used engaging technique is conveying the purpose behind the survey.

 This answers the question, “Why should respondents take the survey?”.
 Getting clarity in purpose makes respondent voice their opinion with more confidence and trust.

-The end is in sight when you show a progress bar at the start of the survey.
+The respondent gets a bigger picture when you show a progress Indicator at the start of the survey.

 1.4.
 Mention Incentives